12 Strategy Games Like Chess (But More Fun) — 2026 Guide

 What makes Hive special is how the “board” evolves.
 Unlike chess, where the battlefield stays constant, Hive’s shape changes dramatically.
 A piece that seemed trapped suddenly has escape routes as new pieces create new edges.
 It rewards both tactical awareness and long-term planning.

 Best for: Chess players who want something portable and deeply strategic.
 The bakelite pieces are nearly indestructible and fit in a small bag.
+The Hive Carbon edition is particularly elegant.

 Players: 2 | Time: 15 minutes | Why chess players love it: Chess-like setup with constantly rotating moves

-Onitama is what happens when you take chess and add a brilliant twist: instead of fixed piece movements, you choose moves from a hand of cards—and after using a card, you must pass it to your opponent.
+Onitama is what happens when you take chess and add a brilliant twist: instead of fixed piece movements, you choose moves from a hand of cards — and after using a card, you must pass it to your opponent.

 The 5×5 board has each player starting with a master (the “king”) and four students (pawns).
 You win by capturing the opponent’s master or moving your master to their starting square.
 Simple enough.
 But here’s the catch: only five movement cards are in play each game, and they rotate between players.

 This creates fascinating dynamics.
 You can see exactly which moves your opponent will have in two turns.
 You can set up traps knowing they’ll gain access to the exact card you need them to have.
-It’s chess-like positional play combined with hand management—and every game plays differently because of the random card selection.
+It’s chess-like positional play combined with hand management — and every game plays differently because of the random card selection.

 Best for: Chess players who want something faster with high replayability.
 The box transforms into the game board, making it perfect for travel.